jeffthomasweb/HerokuFlaskHelloWorld/README.md

 # HerokuFlaskHelloWorld
 A Python Flask App with the appropriate structure to deploy to Heroku.
-Navigating to the URL /hi will display a Hello World message.
+I used this repo as the basis for a presentation to Rochester, New York's Python Meetup group (RocPy) on 11/16/2021 and for a presentation at the NYC Python Meetup Group on 11/18/2021.
+Here's a Youtube link for one of the talks https://www.youtube.com/watch?v=in7J6U0NQ7o .

 ## Deploying a Python Web Application for Free and with Minimal Frustration